engageintellect/cook/README.md

 | [react-hook-form](https://www.react-hook-form.com/) | Performant, flexible and extensible forms with easy-to-use validation                 |
 | [vercel](https://vercel.com)                        | Deploy web projects with ease                                                         |
 | [umami analytics](https://umami.is/)                | A simple, fast, and privacy-focused website analytics alternative to Google Analytics |

-## TO-DO:

-**NOTE:** If you would like to contribute, please check out the issues tab for a list of tasks that need to be completed.

-- [ ] Add a Pocketbase schema
-- [ ] Add Pocketbase configuration instructions
-- [ ] Add a footer?

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).